History of Pablo Escobar in Timeline

 1993: Escobar's Death in Medellín

-In 1993, Pablo Escobar was killed in his hometown by the Colombian National Police, a day after his 44th birthday.
-This led to the crumbling of the Medellín Cartel.
+In 1993, Pablo Escobar was killed in his hometown by the Colombian National Police, a day after his 44th birthday, leading to the crumbling of the Medellín Cartel.

 1995: Escobar's family flees Colombia

-In 1995, Escobar's widow, son, and daughter fled Colombia after failing to find a country that would grant them asylum.
+In 1995, Escobar's widow (María Henao), son (Juan Pablo) and daughter (Manuela) fled Colombia after failing to find a country that would grant them asylum.

-In July 2006, Virginia Vallejo was taken to the United States by the Drug Enforcement Administration (DEA) for safety and security due to her cooperation in high-profile criminal cases.
+On July 18, 2006, Virginia Vallejo was taken to the United States on a Drug Enforcement Administration (DEA) flight for "safety and security reasons" because of her cooperation in high-profile criminal cases.

-On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives to take a DNA sample and confirm the alleged paternity of an illegitimate child.
+On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample to confirm the alleged paternity of an illegitimate child and remove all doubt about the identity of the body.

-By 2007, the hippos originally kept at Hacienda Nápoles by Escobar had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.
+By 2007, the hippos at Hacienda Nápoles had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.

 2007: Virginia Vallejo publishes her memoir